It’s a really important question for EV owners: How much does it cost to charge an electric car?

 Those monthly numbers depend on how far you actually drive, so treat them as examples, not guarantees.

-- Public charging is improving but still pricier – the 2025 Zapmap index shows slow/fast at about 53p / kWh and rapid at roughly 76p / kWh.
+- Public charging is improving but still pricier – slow/fast chargers run at around 53p / kWh and rapid at roughly 76p / kWh, roughly 3x the cost of standard home charging.